casszhao/cass/index.md

 <img class="profile-picture" src="avatar.jpg">

 I am a Postdoc researcher in the Department of Computer Science, at the University of Sheffield.
-I work with Prof. Nikos Aletras on developing explainable NLP models.
+I work with [Prof. Nikos Aletras](https://github.com/bk2dcradle/researcher) on developing explainable NLP models.
 Before my postdoc, I worked as a research assistant in the same department on building a retrieval system for public health research, funded by National Institute for Health Research.
 My PhD research applied transfer learning to hate speech detection tasks and investigated model bias.
-[GitHub](https://github.com/bk2dcradle/researcher)

 ## Research Interest